Madonna Della Strada: History

 In 1568, Cardinal Alessandro Farnese erected the Gesù Church of Rome, the mother church of the Jesuits, in place of the former church of Santa Maria della Strada.
 The fresco was moved there in 1575 to a side chapel where Jesuits pronounced their vows.
 Sometime in the 19th century, the image was transferred to canvas and affixed to a slate panel.

+Pope Urban VIII granted a decree of Canonical Coronation towards the image.
+The coronation took place on August 15, 1638.